 tax rate (DTR) pursuant to TEC, §42.302.
 The state average tax

-described in subsection (a) of this section will take effect for charter
+in subsection (a) section will take effect for charter schools that

-schools that begin operation in the 2001-2002 school year or later.
+begin operation in the 2001-2002 school year or later.
+Charter schools

-Charter schools that report attendance that occurs prior to September
+that report attendance that occurs prior to September 2, 2001, are

-will be funded as described in House Bill 6, Section 40(b), 77th Texas
+as described in House Bill 6, Section 40(b), 77th Texas Legislature,

-Legislature, 2001.
-Charter schools that report no attendance that
+2001.
+Charter schools that report no attendance that occurs prior

-in the 2001-2002 school year or later, and will be funded according
+school year or later, and will be funded according to subsection (a)

 (c) Tuition and fees.
 A charter school shall not charge